top of page

 Steve Smith

 Steve Smith has served the Northeast Georgia Dairy Industry for over 30 years as a milk hauler and longtime friend.
 Earlier this year, he was diagnosed with Glioblastoma (GMB) Brain Cancer.
 He has gone through surgeries, intense radiation, and countless MRI’s and chemotherapy treatments.
 He is a strong man and continues to fight a courageous battle against this disease.
+Steve's farmers say that he is the type of hauler that you want to have on the farm.
+He does the job right, keeps tankers clean, and always maintains equipment without asking for help.
+His friendly face and stories always brighten their days.

 In a world of uncertainty and challenges, Steve has been a beacon of happiness and humor to his dairy friends.
 We continue to pray for his healing and comfort.